ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 ## Limitations:
 - Only works with 8-Bit images (if otherwise, the images are converted to 8-Bits).
 - Only works with uncompressed or run length encoded data in the psd file.
-- Probably many other limitations (specially for psdRead, when reading psd files which were not written using the psdWrite function).
+- Probably many other limitations (specially when reading psd files which were not written using the psdWrite function).